Meals on Wheels of Chester County

 The West Grove Diner serves meals for our Avon Grove Chapter which covers Avondale, West Grove, and surrounding areas.

-Manatawny Manor, accepts a Thank You plaque from the East Coventry Chapter's Mary Ann Keen (on right) and Cathie Leister.
+Manatawny Manor, accepts a Thank You plaque from the East Coventry Chapter's Volunteer Mary Ann Keen (on right) and Board Member, Cathie Leister.

 Harrison House in Coatesville prepares meals for our Coatesville and Pony Express Chapters (about 70 meals per day).
-Recently, Harrison House treated our volunteers to a delicious lunch and celebrated a successful year delivering meals to our homebound clients during COVID-19.
+Harrison House treated our volunteers to a delicious lunch and celebrated a successful year delivering meals to our homebound clients in and around the Coatesville area.

 Harrison House staff prepared an excellent lunch for our volunteers on September 8th at the outdoor patio behind the facility.